 I had the opportunity to attend one of the Blackest yacht weeks in history.
 I’m not sure if I lucked out with timing or if Jesus LaDarius Christ himself chose to bless me, but whatever the reason, it was lit.
 Having a sea of friendly brown faces around while spending 7 days sailing was comforting.

-This article is part 3 in my series of articles about the Yacht Week-Croatia.
-The first covers booking your yacht, the second covers planning/packing, and this one is about my experience.
+This article is part 2 in my series of articles about the Yacht Week-Croatia.
+The first covers booking your yacht and this one is about my experience.

-You may be wondering why I’ve chosen to publish the 3rd part of the series prior to the second.
-While packing and planning are important, I feel it’s even more vital that I share my experience of Yacht Week-Croatia, as a Black woman, with my followers.
-Part 2 will be released within the next week.
-But for now, y’all gonna get this truth.
+I feel it’s vital that I share my experience of Yacht Week-Croatia, as a Black woman, with my followers.
+Packing and planning are important, and there’s already plenty of articles about that.
+But now, y’all gonna get this truth.

 Prior to my trip I watched all the Yacht Week videos, viewed their hash tags on social media, and read articles by popular travel bloggers.
 None of these prepared me for what was undoubtedly one of the most interesting weeks I’ve ever experienced.

 I had friends attend prior years and I wish they had given me some tips.
 So if you’re reading this article right now and you’re unapologetically, undoubtedly Black AF, take heed to my words in order to prepare for one of the whitest inventions since fluffernut sandwiches and green bean casserole.

 1. Prepare to hear gentrified Rap and Hip-Hop.
 I heard a seasonless version of Ignition (Remix) that still haunts me to this day.
 I may or may not have shouted out, “What is this flaming hot garbage?” several times.